 If you want to escape the busy hiking trails and just enjoy the sights of Mt.
 Fuji, you could also opt to hike Mt.
 Ashitaka, Mt.
 Kuro or Mt.
-Ryuu-ga-take to see Mt.
-Fuji in all it's beauty from afar.
+Ryuu-ga-take to see Fuji-san in all its beauty from afar.

 Mt.
-Tsurugi (also known as Sword Mountain) is the second tallest mountain on Shikoku Island at 6,414ft (1,955m), and regarded as the premiere peak to climb in Japan.
-Despite being regarded as a dangerous hike, travelers can also take a relaxing chairlift most of the way up the mountain, where you then take a 30 minute walk to the actual peak.
+Tsurugi (also known as Sword Mountain) is the second-tallest mountain on Shikoku Island at 6,414ft (1,955m), and regarded as the premiere peak to climb in Japan.
+Despite being regarded as a dangerous hike, travelers can also take a relaxing chairlift most of the way up the mountain, where you then take a 40-minute walk to the actual peak.

 If you choose to walk the whole way, the climb takes about 12 hours from most trailheads.
 The trailheads are equipped with bathrooms, campgrounds and in some cases, lodges too.
 The effort it takes to reach the top is well worth it.
 From the peak there are spectacular views over the Kita Alps, as well as Mt.
 Haku and Tate.